UofT-UTSC-CS-sandbox/pactify/doc/sprint4/sprint-04.review.md

  * These concepts should help you decide on where to focus your efforts.
  * Can be related to product and/or process.

-This is the final interation!
+This is the final iteration!